South Sudanese medic wins top UN accolade

 “In 2017, refugees accounted for 71 per cent of surgical patients, and Atar’s commitment to treating all those in medical need regardless of their background earned him the respect of all refugee and local communities,’’ the statement said.

-South Sudan hosts nearly 300,000 refugees, of whom 92 per cent are Sudanese from the South Kordofan and Blue Nile regions close to the South Sudanese border.
+South Sudan hosts nearly 300,000 refugees, of whom 92 per cent are Sudanese from the South Kordofan and the Blue Nile regions close to the South Sudanese border.

 (ST)